-The degree is specifically designed to meet the changing needs of the Physical Education (PE) profession and has a broad range of modules that will prepare students for a career in teaching or supporting the delivery of Physical Education and extra-curricular activities.
+Physical Education and Sports Coaching provides the opportunity to study both subjects across three years to prepare students for a career in either subject.
+The innovative and flexible approach to the curriculum design enables students to explore a range of different subjects throughout the degree which have been specifically designed to meet the changing needs of the Physical Education and sport coaching professions and has a broad range of modules that will prepare students for a career in teaching or supporting the delivery of Physical Education and extra-curricular activities and within the coaching industry.